Hawker Seahawk FGA Mk.6 Royal Navy Carrier-Based Fighter Trumpeter 1/48

 I blew the dark sea gray.
 I thought whether more blue is strong when I see the box painting of the Trumpeter, but after all, It’s gray.
 Generally, I think military modelers have many gray color stocks.

-The backside, I took a mistake again.
+On the backside, I took a mistake again.
 Though some backside must paint in the dark sea gray, I painted all in duck egg green.
 It was hot that day, and am I absent-minded?
-I am wondering, I will modify now or not.
+I am wondering, I will modify it now or not.
 This is a big difference.